Freud's psychoanalytic theories: The Interpretation of Dreams

 The Interpretation of Dreams is one of Sigmund Freud's best-known published works.
 It set the stage for his psychoanalytic work and Freud's approach to the unconscious with regard to the interpretation of dreams.
 During therapy sessions with patients, Freud would ask his patients to discuss what was on their minds.
 Frequently, the responses were directly related to a dream.
 As a result, Freud began to analyze dreams, believing that it gave him access to one's deepest thoughts.
 In addition, he was able to find links between one's current hysterical behaviors and past traumatic experiences.
 From these experiences, he began to write a book that was designed to help others to understand dream interpretation.
 In the book, he discussed his theory of the unconscious.

 Freud believed that dreams were messages from the unconscious masked as wishes controlled by internal stimuli.
 The unconscious mind plays the most imperative role in dream interpretation.
 In order to remain in a state of sleep, the unconscious mind has to suppress negative thoughts and represent them in any edited form.
 Therefore, when one dreams, the unconscious makes an effort to deal with conflict.
 It would enable one to begin to act on them.

 There are four steps required to convert dreams from latent or unconscious thoughts to the manifest content.
 They are condensation, displacement, symbolism, and secondary revision.
 Ideas first go through a process of condensation that takes thoughts and turns them into a single image.
 Then, the true emotional meaning of the dream loses its significance in an element of displacement.
 This is followed by symbolism representing our latent thoughts in visual form.
 A special focus on symbolism was emphasized in the interpretation of dreams.
-Our dreams are highly symbolic with an underlying principle meaning.
+Our dreams are highly symbolic with an underlying principal meaning.
 Many of the symbolic stages focus on sexual connotations.
 For example, a tree branch could represent a penis.
 Freud believed all human behavior originated from our sexual drives and desires.
 In the last stage of converting dreams to manifest content, dreams are made sensible.
-The final product of manifest content is what we remember when we come out of our sleep.
+The final product of manifest content is what we remember when we wake up.